zhang-wen/RN4NMT/README.md

 	+ unzip
 	+ ``export CLASSPATH="./stanford-parser-full-2017-06-09/stanford-parser.jar:$CLASSPATH"``

-### Datasets
-Name the file names of the datasets according to the variables in the ``wargs.py`` file
-Both sides of the training dataset and the source sides of the validation/test sets are tokenized by using the Standford tokenizer.

-#### Toy Dataset
+### Toy Dataset
 + The training data consists of 44K sentences from the tourism and travel domain
 + Validation Set was composed of the ASR devset 1 and devset 2 from IWSLT 2005
 + Testing dataset is the IWSLT 2005 test set.

+### Data Parepretion
+Name the file names of the datasets according to the variables in the ``wargs.py`` file
+Both sides of the training dataset and the source sides of the validation/test sets are tokenized by using the Standford tokenizer.

 #### Training Dataset